parasaurolophus/rader.us/src/philosophy/computability.md

 > from pure Logic.
 Sets with their cardinalities became the "proxies"
 > for numbers with their magnitudes in that context.
 (And that is why
 > a different term, "cardinality," for "number of members" was introduced
-> in the first place, as well.)
-That whole enterprise
+> in the first place, as well; i.e. to avoid circularity when using the concept
+> of cardinality when providing a definition of the concept of number.)
+That
-> failed, but in a far more interesting way than if it had succeeded.
+> whole enterprise failed, but in a far more interesting way than if it had
-> What was actually shown was not that Logic, Arithmetic, Algebra,
+> succeeded.
+What was actually shown was not that Logic, Arithmetic, Algebra,
 > Geometry, Calculus etc. existed in a hierarchy where each level in
 > the hierarchy was somehow derivable from the next level down.
 (But that
 > is where the term "higher math" comes from, which you will still hear